oconnor663/jacko.io/posts/safety_and_soundness.md

 `foo4` is just a thin wrapper around `foo3`, so `foo4` is [also unsound](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=a6d4a020eecfd0f01f8252ed24c4a254).
 But `foo4` doesn't contain any `unsafe` code of its own.
 Instead, the unsoundness of `foo3` has "infected" `foo4`.
-This is why we can't make a strong guarantee that all safe code is sound.
+This sort of thing is why we can't make a strong guarantee that all safe code is sound.

 However, there's a slightly weaker guarantee that we _can_ make. `foo4` doesn't contain any `unsafe` code, so it can't be unsound all by itself.
 There must be